FTChinese/TWN-election/README.md

 Run `gulp serve` for development.

-Run `gulp` to build the final files for distribution.
+Run `gulp build` to build the final files for distribution.

+After run `gulp build`, you can run `gulp serve:dist` to preview the build results.

 Run `gulp deploy` for production.